What if this is just the beginning?

 We’ve been asking this question in our post-silence reflection questions at the start of each team meeting.
 God is changing our hearts as we’ve approached the tombs of our culture together and removed our own protective layers.
 How are you being transformed through this?

-But Lester hid his mounting anxiety, insecurities, and loneliness—and soon disappeared, reaching out to the very gang and drug contacts on the streets he swore he promised himself he’d never go back to.
+But Leroy hid his mounting anxiety, insecurities, and loneliness—and soon disappeared, reaching out to the very gang and drug contacts on the streets he swore he promised himself he’d never go back to.

 The team was crushed.